Simon0420/IR_Project2/InformationRetrievalProject-2/README.txt

 Therefore, this archive is also a eclipse project structure and could be imported easily.
 Nevertheless, you can also find the Java-code in the src-folder and the compiled java classes are within the bin folder.

-NOTE: The coded can be also found in our GitHub repository: https://github.com/Simon0420/IR_Project2
+NOTE: The code can be also found in our GitHub repository: https://github.com/Simon0420/IR_Project2

 >> How to start the program?
 For the simplest way to start the program, you can simply use the Executable Jar File named 'IRSystemApplciation'.